You can use polyurethane over wooden surfaces to protect them. But, can you use polyurethane on metal?

 - Apply polyurethane over aluminum.

 You can use polyurethane over painted metal to protect the paint and surface from scratches, water, and rust.
-But, you must sand the painted surface before applying the sealant.
+But, you must sand the painted surface before applying the sealer.

-The painted surface is riddled with dust particles that can prevent the sealant from sticking.
+The painted surface is riddled with dust particles that can prevent the sealer from sticking.
 So, when you sand, you remove the dust and scratch the paint a bit to increase the adhesion.

-A coat or two of polyurethane will protect the paint from scratching, handling, water, and cool temperature.
-Without a sealer, the metal surface will get damaged by weather elements.
+Polyurethane will protect the paint from scratching, handling, water, and cold temperatures.
+Without a sealer, the painted metal surface will get damaged by weather elements.